dh-tech/undate-python/README.md

 False
 ```

-For dates that are imprecise are partially known, `undate` calculates earliest and latest possible dates for comparison purposes so you can sort dates and compare with equals, greater than, and less than.
+For dates that are imprecise or partially known, `undate` calculates earliest and latest possible dates for comparison purposes so you can sort dates and compare with equals, greater than, and less than.
 You can also compare with python `datetime.date` objects.

 ```python
 >>> november7_2020 = Undate(2020, 11, 7)